NzoCs/Learning-point-processes/SETUP.md

-# EasyTPP - Quick Setup Guide
+# new_ltpp - Quick Setup Guide

-This guide helps you quickly set up the EasyTPP project using `uv` - the fast Python package manager.
+This guide helps you quickly set up the new_ltpp project using `uv` - the fast Python package manager.

 ## Prerequisites